kowalczewski/Lisa/README.md

 Lisa is a code to model the performance of solar cells using an extended Hovel model.

-Lisa solves analytically the drift-diffusion equations.
-The idea is to perform fast calculations to obtain basic trends.
-Lisa is not intended to replace more sophisticated TCAD device simulators.
+The idea is to solve the drift-diffusion equations analytically.
+One of the strengths of Lisa is the ability to perform batch calculations, and to do it fast.
+Therefore, Lisa can be very helpful in obtaining basic trends, say, as a function of the absorber thickness.
+The calculations are fast because we consider one-dimensional structures.
+If the structure is more complicated (more layers, vertical features of the structure cannot be neglected etc.), one should consider more sophisticated device simulators (like Finite-Element solvers).

 ## REFERENCE PAPER

-The model is described and validated here:
+The model implemented in Lisa is described and validated here:

 Piotr Kowalczewski, Lisa Redorici, Angelo Bozzola, Lucio Claudio Andreani, "Silicon solar cells reaching the efficiency limits: from simple to complex modelling,"